JuniorJairo/dwm/README.md

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code./
+The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.

 For more information access https://dwm.suckless.org/.